Murder of Muriel McKay: Investigation

-The police conducted surveillance in the area and noticed that a blue Volvo saloon with a broken tail-light, bearing registration XGO 994G and carrying a single occupant, slowly passed the garage four times between 8pm and 10.30 pm.
-At 10.47pm it passed again, this time carrying two men.
+Police surveillance in the area noted that a blue Volvo with a broken tail-light, bearing registration XGO 994G and carrying a single occupant, passed the garage slowly four times between 8 pm and 10.30 pm.
+At 10.47 pm it passed again, this time carrying two men.
 However, a local couple noticed the suitcases and became concerned.
-The woman kept watching while her husband reported the cases to the local police, who were unaware of the drop-off and took them to Epping police station.
+The woman kept watch while her husband reported the cases to the local police, who were unaware of the drop-off and took them to Epping police station.

-The investigation soon shifted to the Volvo, registered in the name of a man from Rooks Farm near Stocking Pelham, Hertfordshire.
-Reviewing previous reports, police noted that some witnesses had also described seeing a dark-coloured Volvo saloon driving near Arthur Road in the hours before Muriel's disappearance, and another reporting it as parked in the McKay driveway around 6pm.
-Police also noted the Volvo acting suspiciously at the first drop-off attempt but had assumed it was either undercover police or a local.
+The investigation soon shifted to the Volvo, which was registered to a man at Rooks Farm near Stocking Pelham, Hertfordshire.
+Reviewing earlier reports, police noted that witnesses had described seeing a dark-coloured Volvo saloon driving near Arthur Road in the hours before Muriel's disappearance, and another had reported it parked in the McKay driveway at around 6 pm.
+Police had also observed the Volvo acting suspiciously during the first drop-off attempt but had assumed it belonged to undercover officers or a local resident.

-Rooks Farm, which covered 11 acre and was considerably run down, was raided by police on 7 February at 8am.
-The owners of the farm were Trinidad-born Arthur Hosein and his German-born wife Elsa.
-Their two children and Arthur's youngest sibling, Nizamodeen, a labourer at the farm since August, also lived at the farm.
+Rooks Farm, which covered 11 acre and was considerably run down, was raided by police at 8 am on 7 February.
+The owners were Trinidad-born Arthur Hosein and his German-born wife, Elsa.
+Their two children and Arthur's youngest sibling, Nizamodeen, who had worked as a labourer on the farm since August, also lived there.
 A notebook was found with torn pages that matched the tear patterns in Muriel's letters.
-Further, twine and a matching roll of tape were found, and the billhook was revealed as belonging to a neighbour.
-The brothers' physical descriptions matched those of the men seen in the Volvo, and Arthur's fingerprints matched those found on the ransom letters and a newspaper found in the McKay house.
-Similarly, Nizamodeen's voice matched that of recordings of M3 when he was tested on a telephone.
-However, no trace of Muriel was found at the farm, even after it was searched for several weeks.
+Twine and a matching roll of tape were recovered, and the billhook was identified as belonging to a neighbour.
+The brothers' physical descriptions matched those of the men seen in the Volvo, and Arthur's fingerprints matched those found on the ransom letters and on a newspaper recovered from the McKay house.
+Similarly, Nizamodeen's voice matched recordings of M3 when tested on a telephone.
+No trace of Muriel was found at the farm, even after several weeks of searching.